 Review summary: Canon 800D vs Nikon D7000

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 800D and the Nikon D7000?
+So how do things add up?
+Which of the two cameras – the Canon 800D or the Nikon D7000 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 800D: